Skip to main content

 WHAT KINDS OF NEEDS HAVE WE SERVED?

-In the first semester of 2023 we served more than 87 young people with all sorts of needs through our Resource Center and our Learning Lab.
-We also got over 120 volunteers involved with our work.
+In the first semester of 2024 we served more than 89 young people (12 of which were new to our Resource Center).
+We also got over 135 volunteers involved with our work.

 Check out some stories below!